Link Rot Stinks, but Websites Don't Have to Die

 Ever have a web site or web domain that you can't or don't want to maintain in perpetuity?
 Have you assumed that you had to make the unenviable choice between supporting or killing a website?

-Fortunately, there is a solution for both of these issues: web archiving.
+Fortunately, there is a solution for link rot and website preservation.
+It's called web archiving.

 Link rot has a cure: creating permanent web archives (rather than webpages that can change or go down) and citing these archived pages!

 Websites don't have to die!
-They can have a dignified retirement: creating permanent web archives lets web sites and content endure regardless of financial or technological means.
+They can have a dignified retirement: creating permanent web archives lets web sites and content endure regardless of ongoing financial or technological support.

 What is Web Archiving?